JPX Dashboard

 PistonsGray

-This approach replaces the previous noise-level color coding, which produced visually undifferentiated maps because the majority of operations at KJPX fall within the same estimated noise band (75–84 dB).
+This approach replaces the previous noise-level color coding, which produced visually undifferentiated maps because the majority of operations at KJPX fall within the same estimated noise band (75–84 dB(A)).
 Aircraft-type coloring makes the map immediately informative: helicopter corridors, seaplane routes, and jet approach paths are visually distinct without requiring any interaction.

 A compact legend on the map doubles as a toggle control — click any category to show or hide its tracks.
 This works in conjunction with the aircraft category cards above the map.